Though horses have been an indispensable resource for most civilized societies, none of these cultures can compare to the Ancient Greek horse breeds.

 Pony breeds from the Rodope region of Greece are among the country’s rare and unregistered horses.
 These ancient Greek horse breeds originated from the Rhodope Mountains in Thrace.
 The species has a cylindrical body and stands approximately 1.35 meters tall.

-The breed can come in various colors and patterns, including roan grey, bay, and grey, as well as a patterning on the head and legs.
+The breed can come in various colors and patterns, including roan grey, bay, and grey, and a patterning on the head and legs.

 2. Skyros Pony